Table of Contents Show

 It is bordered by Montana, South Dakota, Nebraska, Colorado, Utah and Idaho.
 Land, Estates, Taxes, Vital Records, Divorces, Naturalizations, Voter Registration, and Court Records are all maintained in each county.

-Albany county is included in the Laramie, Wyoming Micropolitan Statistical Area.
-It is the sixth most populated county within the Wyoming counties with 36,299 population according to the 2010 United States Census.
+Albany County is included in the Laramie, Wyoming Micropolitan Statistical Area.
+It is the sixth most populated county with 36,299 population according to the 2010 United States Census.

 Big Horn County